 The Delaware Department of Health and Social Services announced today that Delaware has been chosen as one of a select group of states to partner with Shatterproof, a national nonprofit organization dedicated to ending the devastation of addiction, on the development and implementation of ATLAS, an addiction treatment locator, analysis, and standards tool for addition treatment programs.

-The Rating System aligns with the work of the Division of Substance Abuse and Mental Health (DSAMH) on the Substance Use Treatment and Recovery Transformation Initiative (START), which was launched in October 2018.
+ATLAS aligns with the work of the Division of Substance Abuse and Mental Health (DSAMH) on the Substance Use Treatment and Recovery Transformation Initiative (START), which was launched in October 2018.
 Under the START Initiative, Delaware is tracking quality and clinical measures for addiction treatment across the state, and sharing that information with providers to help them improve their services.
-The Rating System will add the important element of public reporting on select quality measures.
+ATLAS will add the important element of public reporting on select quality measures.

 Delaware joins Louisiana, Massachusetts, and New York, all of which have announced their participation in the project in the past two months.
-During the pilot project, which runs through 2020, DSAMH will work with Shatterproof to implement the Rating System in alignment with the START Initiative.
+During the pilot project, which runs through 2020, DSAMH will work with Shatterproof to implement ATLAS in alignment with the START Initiative.
 This work will improve the quality of addiction treatment by ensuring care is delivered using evidence-based best practices.